Blazemeter/RTEPlugin/README.md

 - *SSL Type*.
 The SSL protocol to use if it's required by the server.
 The keystore file and the keystore password should be specified in *system.properties* file by adding the lines `javax.net.ssl.keyStore=</keystore_path/file.keystore>` and `javax.net.ssl.keyStorePassword=<changeit>`.
 - *Timeout*.
 The maximum time to wait to establish the connection by the sampler.
 This time takes into account the time until the client receives a response screen from the server.

-RTE Samplers in a same thread group share the connection in each thread created (different threads use separate connections).The RTE Sampler element checks if exists a connection to send the packets, if there isn't, it uses the RTE Config data to establish a new one.
+RTE Samplers in a same thread group share the connection in each thread created (different threads use separate connections).
+The RTE Sampler element checks if exists a connection to send the packets, if there isn't, it uses the RTE Config data to establish a new one.

 This means that it's **always required an RTE Config Element** in order to connect the RTE samplers to a server.